Driver’s License Verification Should Be Step One in Your Showing Process

 At Blaze Real Estate, our priority is getting the right person in the door while keeping owners, residents, and assets protected.

-One of the simplest security steps we rely on is also one of the most overlooked in the industry:
+Therefore, one of the simplest security steps we rely on is also one of the most overlooked in the industry:

-verifying a driver’s license before every single showing.
+driver’s license verification before every single showing.

 Want to See How Blaze Handles Secure Showings?